These methods return a spectral object of the same class as the one

 depends

-dynamically on the passed to target
+dynamically on the value passed to target

 .
 Sometimes we rescale a